henriqueest/henriqueest.github.io/content/courses/markdown/_index.md

 ## Program overview

 The demand for qualified professionals in Applied Statistics is growing rapidly.
-Data mining and graphical outputs in R is a key step in this area.
-In this sense, this course aims to introduce interested parties to two important tools for Production of dynamic documents via rstudio.
+Production of dynamic documents in R is a key step in this area.
+In this sense, this course aims to introduce interested parties to two important tools for production of dynamic documents via rstudio.

 ## Meet your instructor